 The Rule Expression is a string property of the Rule Resource that defines a logical expression over the Rule Inputs, and which evaluates to a Boolean Rule Result value.
 The expression shall conform to the syntax defined in Section 11.9.3.

-Rule Inputs are specified by including the local URI name of the Rule Input resource and including the desired property name using the colon-delimited syntax described in Section 11.9.3.
-For example, for a Rule Input named "setpoint" and a property name "temperature", the name "setpoint:temperature" would be used in the Rule Expression to refer to this Rule Input.
+Rule Inputs are specified by including the local URI name of the Rule Input Resource and including the desired Property name using the colon-delimited syntax described in Section 11.9.3.
+For example, for a Rule Input Resource named "setpoint" and a Property name "temperature", the name "setpoint:temperature" would be used in the Rule Expression to refer to this Rule Input.

 Figure 29.
 Example Rule Expression